1

 Army Soldiers are members of a nation's land-based military force, responsible for defending their country and supporting peacekeeping missions.
 They undergo extensive physical and technical training to perform tasks ranging from combat operations to humanitarian aid.
 Army Soldiers may specialize in different fields, such as infantry, engineering, intelligence, or medical support.
 Their duties can vary depending on their role, but all work together to accomplish military objectives and protect national security.

-What is the job of an Army soldier?
+What is the job of an Army Soldier?

-What are different jobs in the Army?
+What type of jobs are in the Army?

 What is the difference between Army Soldier vs Marine Corps Infantryman?